A Complete College Experience

 Future Pharmacists Living and Learning Together

-- Residence Hall features comfortable double-occupancy rooms for first-year students, apartment-like suites with private bedrooms for second-year students, semi-private bathrooms, study lounges, laundry facilities, and kitchenettes.
+St. Louis College of Pharmacy requires all new undergraduate students to live on campus at least two years.
+Residence Hall features comfortable double-occupancy rooms and apartment-like suites with private bedrooms, semi-private bathrooms, study lounges, laundry facilities, and kitchenettes.

 The College provides continuous security with both foot patrols and closed-circuit security cameras.
 As an additional security measure, students living in the Residence Hall must use their ID card to gain building and elevator access after hours.

 We encourage students to really experience life at STLCOP by living on campus.
 However, we realize there are some circumstances where students wish to waive the residency requirement.
 To be exempt from the residency policy, the student, at the beginning of the term for which the exemption is desired, must meet at least one of the following criteria:

 - Married, or have custodial care for dependent children